grassmunk/Chicago95/README.md

 In xfce-term selet the font `Less Perfect DOS VGA` or `More Pefect DOS VGA`.

 ### Terminal
+#### Bash
 Copy the file `Extras/Chicago95.theme` to `~/.local/share/xfce4/terminal/colorschemes` (create the colorschemes folder if it doesn't exist: `mkdir .local/share/xfce4/terminal`).
 Under preferences in xfce-term select 'Colors.'
 Under `Presets` you should see `Chicago 95`.

 To get the MS-DOS `C:\>` prompt and startup message add the contents of `Extras/DOSrc` to your `.bashrc` file: `cat Extras/DOSrc >> ~/.bashrc`.

+#### oh-my-zsh
+Copy the file `Extras/Chicago95.zsh-theme` to `~/.oh-my-zsh/themes` (if you have changed your `.oh-my-zsh` config location, put the theme in that folder).
+In your `.zshrc` change your theme to Chicago95.

+This will add the MS-DOS prompt.
+You will get a C prompt by default.
+If the previous command had an exit code other than 0 you will get an F prompt.
+If you are in a git repository you will git a G prompt, followed by the branch (in yellow) and the status (clean in green, dirty in red).

+To get the startup message, add the contents of `Extras/ZSHDOSrc` to your `.zshrc` file: `cat Extras/ZSHDOSrc >> ~/.zshrc`.

 ### Plymouth